 What about if a sponsored worker’s employment will be furloughed?

-Home Office guidance confirms that if Tier 2 Sponsors have temporarily reduced or ceased trading, they can temporarily reduce the pay of sponsored employees to 80% of their salary or £2,500 per month, whichever is the lower.
+Home Office guidance confirms that if Skilled Worker Sponsors have temporarily reduced or ceased trading, they can temporarily reduce the pay of sponsored employees to 80% of their salary or £2,500 per month, whichever is the lower.
 This should permit Sponsors to take advantage of the UK government furloughed workers scheme, in which the Sponsor can claim back the salary payments for a furloughed worker from the government.

 Home Office guidance confirms that any reductions must be part of a company-wide policy to avoid redundancies and in which all workers are treated the same.
 The reductions must be temporary, and the employee’s pay must return to at least previous levels once these arrangements have ended.